Tonye Jekiri: ASVEL (2019–2020)

+Baskonia (2020–2021)

 On 11 July 2020 Jekiri officially signed a two-year contract with Baskonia of the Liga ACB and EuroLeague.
 He averaged 6.5 points and 4.8 rebounds per game.

+UNICS Kazan (2021–2022)

 On July 25, 2021, Jekiri signed with the Russian team UNICS Kazan of the VTB United League and the EuroLeague (until the club was suspended from competing due to the 2022 Russian invasion of Ukraine).